david-moreno/bash-libdaemon/README.md

 The function **terminate** will be executed on SIGINT SIGHUP SIGTERM or SIGKILL

-PID file deleting and the 'exit' call are added automatically
+PID file deleting and the *exit* call are added automatically

 Example
 -------